Medal of Honor: Rising Sun: Plot

 On December 7, 1941, U.S. Marine Corporal Joseph D. 'Joe' Griffin awakens on the USS California to the attack on Pearl Harbor.
 He makes his way topside, putting out fires and aiding crewmen along the way, and meets up with Gunnery Sergeant Jack 'Gunny' Lauton, his commander.
 Joe works to shoot down planes and destroy torpedoes.
 He is blown off the ship, but is rescued by a PT boat carrying Gunny, Private First Class Frank Spinelli and Private First Class Silas Whitfield.
 Joe gets in the turret and shoots down planes to defend Battleship Row.
 After witnessing the sinking of the USS Arizona, they defend the USS Nevada as it attempts to escape harbor.

 On January 1, 1942, Joe and Gunny are stationed in the Philippines, where they meet up with Joe's younger brother, Donnie, who is in a Marine demolition unit.
 Donnie and the demolition engineers need to blow Calumpit Bridge, but their demolition truck got captured.
 The three successfully get the truck back, and the bridge is blown, but Donnie is still inside a tank when it is overrun by Japanese soldiers, and is presumed dead.
 On August 7, 1942, Gunny, Joe and two other Marines are part of a midnight raid on Guadalcanal to take an airfield and destroy an ammo dump before the main assault at dawn.
 On October 14, 1942, however, the Japanese are hammering them with artillery from their position codenamed 'Pistol Pete'.
 Because of this, Gunny gives Joe two Marines and the mission to take out Pistol Pete.
-The mission is successful, and, along the way, they meet up with Martin Clemens, a Scottish guerrilla fighter and coastwatcher, 2 natives called Selas and Kiep and they rescue P.O.W.
-Lieutenant Edmund Harrison, a demolitions expert who blows up the guns for them.
+The mission is successful, and, along the way, they meet up with Martin Clemens, a Scottish guerrilla fighter and coastwatcher, 2 natives called Selas and Kiep and they rescue POW Lieutenant Edmund Harrison, a demolitions expert who blows up the guns for them.
 The mission is successful, and Joe is recommended by Gunny to the Office of Strategic Services and promoted Sergeant.